ErBat/vue-infinite-scroller/README.md

-# production branch for the github pages
+# production branch that works with randomuser.me